runeh/jest-circus-nested-it-repro/README.md

 ### Expected

-jest-circus warns me that there are nested `it` calls.
+jest-circus warns me that there are nested `test` calls.

 ### Actual